Advanced Scraping Techniques & Anti-Bot Evasion

 Is it legal to use anti-bot evasion techniques for web scraping?

-Legality depends on jurisdiction, target website terms of service, and the type of data being accessed.
+Legality depends on jurisdiction, the target site's terms of service, and the type of data being accessed.
 Always prioritize public APIs, respect robots.txt, avoid extracting personal or protected information, and consult legal counsel before deploying production scrapers.

-When should I choose Playwright over Selenium for scraping?
+When should I choose Playwright over Selenium?
 Playwright is generally preferred for modern web applications due to faster execution, built-in auto-waiting, and native network interception.
-Selenium remains useful for legacy systems and environments requiring extensive cross-browser compatibility testing.
+Selenium remains useful for legacy systems and environments requiring extensive cross-browser compatibility.

 How do I prevent my scraper from getting blocked by rate limiters?
-Implement randomized request delays, rotate high-quality residential or datacenter proxies, mimic human-like interaction patterns, cache successful responses, and strictly adhere to the target site's published crawl policies.
+Implement randomized request delays, rotate high-quality residential or datacenter proxies, mimic human-like interaction patterns, cache successful responses, and respect the target site's published crawl policies.

-Can I scrape Single Page Applications (SPAs) without a headless browser?
+Can I scrape Single Page Applications without a headless browser?
 Sometimes.
 If the SPA loads data via predictable REST or GraphQL endpoints, you can intercept and replicate those API calls directly using standard HTTP clients.
-However, if authentication tokens, dynamic signatures, or complex state management are required, a headless browser is often necessary.
+If dynamic signatures, authentication tokens, or complex state management are required, a headless browser is usually necessary.